michaelahlers/scala-guide/src/main/scala-2/ahlers/examples/basic/algebraicDataTypeEssentails/fetchRequestSemantics/readme.md

   emailAddress: Option[String],
   phoneNumber: Option[String],
   city: Option[String],
-  state: Option[String],
+  region: Option[String],
 )
 ```

-Now, we're wondering about our query's inclusivity and exclusivity (and so are our service's consumers).
+Now, we're wondering about our query's inclusivity (and so are our service's consumers).
 Are we casting a wider net or being more specific?
 Email addresses are reliable and durable identifiers, but phone numbers are neither.
 Is this discovery?
 Do we know who we're looking for?
 Of course, documentation could address any confusion (which everyone reads, right?), but we can do much better.

-### Attempt 1